aerobu/cs221-mechanics-path-search/README.md

 # cs221-mechanics-path-search
-This project provides a Python script (`mechanics.py`) for solving and analyzing one-dimensional classical mechanics problems, specifically:
+This project provides two Python scripts (`mechanics.py` and `mechanicsAndDP.py`) for solving and analyzing one-dimensional classical mechanics problems, specifically:

 1.  **Free Particle Motion**: A particle moving without external forces.
 2.  **Free Fall Motion**: A particle moving under a uniform gravitational field.

-The script uses various search algorithms to find trajectories that minimize the classical action (integral of the Lagrangian).
+The scripts uses various search algorithms to find trajectories that minimize the classical action (integral of the Lagrangian).
+If you want to understand our code, it is recommended that you start with `mechanicsAndDP.py` since it is only ~200 lines.

 ## Features